-Currently, the College offers eight Associate degrees, five certificates and ESL courses to students from over 30 countries globally.
+Currently, the College offers seven Associate degrees, 5 certificates including Vocational ESL and ESL courses to students from over 30 countries globally.

 Statement of Accreditation

 Columbia College is accredited by the Council on Occupational Education (COE) to award certificates and associate degrees.